Army of Central Lithuania

 The Army of Central Lithuania was the armed forces of the state of Central Lithuania proclaimed by General Lucjan Żeligowski on October 12, 1920.

-With the announcement by General Lucjan Żeligowski of the establishment of Central Lithuania, the army which he commanded and which participated in the Żeligowski's Mutiny automatically became the Army of Central Lithuania.
-It was reincorporated into Polish Army in 1922 following the Poland's annexation of Central Lithuania.
+With the announcement by General Żeligowski of the establishment of Central Lithuania, the army which he commanded and which participated in the Żeligowski's Mutiny automatically became the Army of Central Lithuania.
+It was reincorporated into Polish Army in 1922 following Poland's annexation of Central Lithuania.